xournalpp/xournalpp.github.io/docs/guide/help.md

 ## The Crowdin project

 Our translations are managed in the [Crowdin project](https://crowdin.com/project/xournalpp).
 If you would like to contribute, create an account and start contributing.
-While some languages like English, German and Italian are basically complete, other languages require more care.
-If you are interested in translating a new language, contact us on Gitter or create a new issue and we will unlock the language on Crowdin.
+While some languages like English, German and Italian are basically complete, most other languages still need more work.
+If you are interested in translating a new language, ask the project maintainers on Gitter or create a new issue and they will unlock the language on Crowdin.

 ## Github pull requests